 In this case, several companies in the offshore oil and gas industry filed a lawsuit against federal officials.
 Their complaint sought to end the moratorium on offshore drilling imposed after the Gulf oil spill.
 The federal court agreed and issued an order holding that the moratorium was arbitrary, caused irreparable harm and was not enacted under proper procedures.

 Oil spill lawsuits come in a variety of forms and have even been used to hold governmental agencies to task.
 If you've been affected by oil spills or other situations involving toxic substances, a toxic torts attorney can help you determine your next steps.
-Get in touch with one today for a free initial review of the facts of your case.
+Get in touch with a skilled products liability lawyer right away.

 Contact a qualified product liability attorney to make sure your rights are protected.